nijoe1/fil-docs-local/nodes/lite-nodes/spin-up-a-lite-node.md

     ```shell
     git checkout v1.34.1
     ```
 4. If your processor was released later than an AMD Zen or Intel Ice Lake CPU, enable SHA extensions by adding these two environment variables.
-If in doubt, ignore this command and move on to [the next section](#build-the-binary).
+If in doubt, ignore this command and move on to [the next section](https://docs.filecoin.io/nodes/lite-nodes/spin-up-a-lite-node/#build-the-binary).

     ```shell
     export RUSTFLAGS="-C target-cpu=native -g"
     export FFI_BUILD_FROM_SOURCE=1
     ```
 5. Done!
 You can move on to the Build section.
+{% endtab %}
 {% endtabs %}

 ## Build the binary

 The last thing we need to do to get our node setup is to build the package.
 The command you need to run depends on which network you want to connect to:

+{% tabs %}
-{% tabs title="Mainnet" %}
+{% tab title="Mainnet" %}
 1. Remove or delete any existing Lotus configuration files on your system:

     ```shell